5 Packaging Design Mistakes That Are Costing Small Businesses Customers (And How to Fix Them)

 The Problem

-While creativity is vital, overcomplicating the packaging design can be detrimental.
-Complex designs can overwhelm potential customers, making it difficult for them to understand the product at a glance.
-Intricate graphics, excessive text, and too many colors can distract rather than attract, causing potential buyers to lose interest quickly.
+While creativity is vital, overcomplicating the packaging design can overwhelm potential customers.
+Intricate graphics, excessive text, and too many colors can distract rather than attract, causing buyers to lose interest quickly.

 The Solution